 1. Gion Kappa Restaurant

-Nestled in the heart of the Gion entertainment district, Gion Kappa restaurant is a local favorite.
+Nestled in the heart of the Gion entertainment district, Gion Kappa restaurant is an izakaya and a local favorite.
 It was highly recommended for two reasons: 1) they serve good, authentic Japanese food; and 2) almost everything on the menu goes for just JPY 390.
-Though cheap, the servings are small so you’ll wind up ordering several plates.

 Check out my post on Gion Kappa Restaurant in Kyoto for more pictures and information.